Skip to content

 Annotations

-Here, annotations mean any type of event-based data.
+Here, annotation means any type of event-based data.
 Events can represent stages (N1, N2, R, W), respiratory events, or user-defined marks.

 Annotation classes